glennklockwood/limelead/content/pages/sysadmin-howtos/terasic-de10-nano.md

 After buying a [USB OTG adapter][] to add some standard USB type B ports into which I could plug my [Edimax wifi dongle][].
-On the first plug-in, everything seemed to work well and I configured the adapter per [Adafruit's BeagleBone wifi guide][] and it worked, but after rebooting, the wifi adapter no longer worked and I started getting these suspicious USB bus errors:
+On the first plug-in, everything seemed to work well and I configured the adapter per [Adafruit's BeagleBone wifi guide][] and it worked.
+For posterity, that involved first creating `/var/lib/connman/wifi.config`:

+    root@de10-nano:~# cat /var/lib/connman/wifi.config
+    [service_home]
+    Type = wifi
+    Name = REPLACE_THIS_WITH_YOUR_SSID
+    Security = wpa
+    Passphrase = REPLACE_THIS_WITH_YOUR_WIFI_PASSWORD

+Then edit `/var/lib/connman/settings` and make sure that wifi is enabled.
+You should probably also make sure gadget is **disabled**:

+    root@de10-nano:~# cat /var/lib/connman/settings
+    [global]
+    Timeservers=0.angstrom.pool.ntp.org;1.angstrom.pool.ntp.org;2.angstrom.pool.ntp.org;3.angstrom.pool.ntp.org
+    OfflineMode=false

+    [Wired]
+    Enable=true
+    Tethering=false

+    [WiFi]
+    Enable=true
+    Tethering=false

+    [Gadget]
+    Enable=false
+    Tethering=false

+Then enable connman.
+If it was enabled, restart it.
+Your connection may drop when you do this:

+    root@de10-nano:~# systemctl enable connman

+The first time I did this, after rebooting, the wifi adapter no longer worked and I started getting these suspicious USB bus errors:

     [   18.433665] rtl_usb: reg 0x4, usbctrl_vendorreq TimeOut! status:0xffffff92 value=0x80208f0e
     [   28.436455] rtl_usb: reg 0x21, usbctrl_vendorreq TimeOut! status:0xffffff92 value=0x80208f0e